 3. Potential Solution List

-This is some time to brainstorming.
+This is some time for brainstorming.
 There can be plenty of room for creativity.

 Separate the options list from the evaluation of options.